Study here/

 High Table

-The table in a college dining hall, often on a dais, at which the Head of House and Fellows dine.
+The table in Hall, often on a dais, at which the Head of House and Fellows dine.
 Guests may sometimes be invited to High Table.
+During lunchtime, College support staff are allowed to sit at High Table.

 Hilary Term